hscharman/LIRIBot/README.md

 # LIRI Bot
-This application is copycat of iPhone's SIRI.
+This application is a copycat of iPhone's SIRI.
 The difference is that, while SIRI interpret's speech, LIRI interprets written language.

 LIRI Bot is a command line Node application that takes in a user's parameters and returns data.
 LIRI Bot works with three different API's...